Henry Nicholas: Philanthropy

-In 2003, Nicholas and his wife founded the Henry T. and Stacey Nicholas Foundation, a private non-profit foundation whose goals were to invest in education, youth sports, technology, medical research, victims' rights and national defense.
+In 2003, Nicholas and his wife founded the Henry T. and Stacey Nicholas Foundation, a private nonprofit foundation whose goals were to invest in education, youth sports, technology, medical research, victims' rights and national defense.
 Following their separation in 2006, it was renamed The Henry T. Nicholas III Foundation.

 In 2008, the Nicholas Academic Center was opened in downtown Santa Ana, California, in partnership with retired Orange County judge Jack Mandel, on whose program the schools are based.
 The second center opened in 2009 on the campus of Valley High School in Santa Ana.

 In 2004, Nicholas donated $10 million to St. Margaret's Episcopal School in Orange County and for the formation of a partnership with the University of California, Irvine's Henry Samueli School of Engineering to explore the application of technology to enhance learning.
 In addition, Nicholas provided St. Margaret scholarships to students from Santa Ana.
 Nicholas also supports Oakland Military Institute.

-Nicholas has financially supported South Coast Repertory, the Bowers Museum in Santa Ana and Orange County Performing Arts Center.
+Nicholas has financially supported South Coast Repertory, the Bowers Museum in Santa Ana, and Orange County Performing Arts Center.